OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-juju-charms.rst

   available for evaluation purposes only.
 It is not intended for deployment in production networks.

-You can deploy Tungsten Fabric by using Juju charms.
+You can deploy OpenSDN by using Juju charms.
 Juju helps you deploy, configure, and efficiently manage applications on private clouds and public clouds.
 Juju accesses the cloud with the help of a Juju controller.
-A charm is a module containing a collection of scripts and metadata and is used with Juju to deploy TF.
+A charm is a module containing a collection of scripts and metadata and is used with Juju to deploy OpenSDN.

-Starting in Tungsten Fabric Release 2011, Tungsten Fabric supports Netronome Agilio CX SmartNICs for Tungsten Fabric deployment with Juju charms.
+Starting in OpenSDN Release 2011, OpenSDN supports Netronome Agilio CX SmartNICs for OpenSDN deployment with Juju charms.
 This feature enables service providers to improve the forwarding performance which includes packets per second (PPS) of vRouter.
 This optimizes server CPU usage and you can deploy